SociologyIndex

 RETRIBUTION

-Retribution and Revenge - NEIL VIDMAR, Duke University - School of Law
+Retribution and Revenge - NEIL VIDMAR.

 HANDBOOK OF JUSTICE RESEARCH IN LAW, Joseph Sanders and V. Lee Hamilton, eds.

-Just Say No to Retribution - EDWARD L. RUBIN, Vanderbilt University - School of Law
+Just Say No to Retribution - EDWARD L. RUBIN, Vanderbilt University - School of Law.

 Abstract: Retribution has become increasingly popular, among both legislators and scholars, as a rationale for punishment.
 The proposed revision of the Model Criminal Code adopts this newly fashionable standard and abandons its previous commitment to rehabilitation.
-The concept of retribution, however, is too vague to serve as an effective principle of punishment.
-It is sometimes defined as a requirement that the criminal be "paid back" for the harm he inflicted, but this is a virtually empty metaphor, since prison time has very little to do with repayment.
-A second definition of retribution involves desert, but the term is both over- and under-inclusive with respect to criminal punishment.

 Retribution, Crime Reduction and the Justification of Punishment

-David Wood, Law Faculty, University of Melbourne
+David Wood, Law Faculty, University of Melbourne.

 Chris Yeomans, "Hegel on Retribution and Punishment"